 STORAGE: Keep cake leftovers stored for up to 4-5 days in the fridge.
 Keep it in an airtight container to keep the cake from drying out.
 You can also freeze the cake tightly wrapped in plastic wrap for up to 3 months.
 Before serving, defrost the cake on the counter.

-FLOUR: You can also use cake flour in place of all-purpose flour for a fluffier texture.
+FLOUR: You can also substitute cake flour with all-purpose flour if you'd like.

 STORAGE (CARAMEL SAUCE): Leftover salted caramel sauce can be stored in a tightly sealed mason jar for up to two weeks.
 When ready to use, simply reheat sauce in the microwave at 15 second intervals until softened and at room temp.